 The transaction is recorded in the notary journal.
 The original document and the certified copy are returned to the customer.

-Best Practice Record Storage Tip: The copy kept by the notary should be made on acid-free archival paper for long-term storage and stored in a controlled environment in the notarial archive, according to best practices for the preservation of paper records.
+Best Practice Record Storage Tip: The paper copy kept by the notary should be made on acid-free archival paper for long-term storage and stored in a controlled environment in the notarial archive, according to best practices for the preservation of paper records.
 A fireproof, waterproof safe should be used as disaster protection for storing notary journals and records.

 Note: Colorado law does not specifically mention color regarding certified copies.
-It is not clear that if the original document is in color, that the certified copy must also be made in color, or if a black and white copy is acceptable.
-Contact the Secretary of State for more information.
+It is not clear that if the original document is in color, if the certified copy must also be made in color, or if a black and white copy is acceptable.
+Contact the Secretary of State or an attorney for more information.

 Colorado RULONA Notary Training includes Colorado statute CRS 24-21-505(4), which describes the procedure for making a certified copy.

 NNA Model Notary Act, Section 2-4 Copy Certification